business vehicle

 Small Business Tax Deductions

-If you’re thinking about writing off your car on your LLC books but are unsure if this is possible and how to proceed, read on.
+If you’re considering writing off your car on your LLC books but are unsure if this is possible or how to proceed, read on.

 Let’s start with miles.